Privacy, security, and data safety notes

 Your data in Shared Email Templates.

-All your templates are stored in a cloud-based database hosted by Amazon Web Services.
+All your templates are stored in an encrypted cloud-based database hosted by Amazon Web Services.
 This is a protected storage inside an isolated private network.
 All data can only be accessed through the template sharing service, the core back-end service of Shared Email Templates.

 Also, SET stores local copies of your templates (the local templates cache) in the following locations on your devices: